 The Panathenaic Stadium in Athens was originally built back in the 4th century BC.
 Restored in 1895, it is one of the most impressive monuments in Athens.
-Read on to find out more.
+Read on to find out about the Panathenaic stadium hours, tickets and more.

 The Panathenaic Stadium in Athens

 Located in the heart of Athens, the Panathenaic Stadium is one of the main attractions in the city.
 I'd walked by the stadium many times, but never been in.
 Even when my brother visited me last year, and I took him on a sightseeing tour for 2 days in Athens, we only viewed it from the outside.

 It was time to change all that!
 Recently, I spent some time walking around the Panathenaic Stadium, something that gives a true sense of its size and majesty, I would now say that you really should go inside to appreciate the true scale of the stadium.

 A Brief History of the Panathenaic Stadium